 "In my mind Royal St. George’s at Sandwich is a championship links golf course with few, if any, superiors.
-A recent trip to compete (I use that term very loosely) in the South-East of England Links Championship presented an opportunity for me to complete the playing of every Open Championship course in England."
+Back in 2014 a trip to compete (I use that term very loosely) in the South-East of England Links Championship presented an opportunity for me to complete the playing of every Open Championship course in England."

 Golf Course Reviews - South East